By Dan Komyati

 JON HELGASON/Arizona Daily Wildcat

-Senior Jennie Finch (27) winds up for a pitch as freshman Jackie Coburn, left, and sophomore Leneah Manuma, far left, anticipate the play last month against Louisiana-Lafayette at Hillenbrand Stadium.
-The Wildcats defeated Oklahoma State and Oklahoma on Tuesday and Wednesday, respectively, during their mid-week Midwest swing.
+Senior Jennie Finch (27) winds up for a pitch as sophomore Leneah Manuma, center, and freshman Jackie Coburn, left, anticipate the play yesterday against Louisiana-Lafayette at Hillenbrand Stadium.
+The Wildcats beat the Ragin' Cajuns, 7-2, to complete the series sweep.

 Arizona Daily Wildcat